Amina Zakari: Claims Of Being Related To President Buhari

-On 27 July 2015, the Nigerian Tribune claimed that President Buhari was related to Amina Zakari.
+On 27 July 2015, the Nigerian Tribune claimed that President Buhari was related to Zakari.

 That claim was widely reported in the Nigerian media as a sign of nepotism by Buhari.
 The basis of the claim was an interview with a supporter of then president Jonathan, Alhaji Tanko Yakassai stated:

-However, on 8 September 2015, in another interview on Channels TV and published by The Mail Express, Yakassai denied criticizing the appointment of Amina Zakari or about her relations with Buhari and that his actual words were manipulated by certain parties.
+However, on 8 September 2015, in another interview on Channels TV and published by The Mail Express, Yakassai denied criticizing the appointment of Zakari or about her relations with Buhari and that his actual words were manipulated by certain parties.

 Yakassai stated that he was responding to a reporter if Zakari was related to Buhari, which Yakassai admitted was not related.

-Yakasai further stated that Amina Zakari's "neutrality should not be contested on the grounds of familiarity with the president because she is entitled to the post as a Nigerian and a qualified professional."
+Yakasai further stated that Zakari's "neutrality should not be contested on the grounds of familiarity with the president because she is entitled to the post as a Nigerian and a qualified professional."